 - In Baccano!, Mafia Don Bartolo Runorata sets Gustavo Bagetta up against the Gandor Family in order to get rid of him after Gustavo becomes more trouble than he's worth.
 In the anime, Don Bartolo ends up blowing Gustavo away personally as a gesture of good faith to Eve Genoard; in the Light Novels, Luck Gandor does the honors, but not before pointing out to Gustavo that Don Bartolo is aware of his shenanigans and will be glad to be rid of him.

-- In the Hogfather, the head of the Assassins' Guild, Lord Downey is shown considering the possibility of offing the Psycho for Hire assassin student, Jonathan Teatime.
+- In Hogfather, Lord Downey, the head of the Assassins' Guild, is shown considering the possibility of offing Psycho for Hire assassin student Jonathan Teatime.
 It's partly Even Evil Has Standards, but also practically speaking, Downey knows that Teatime is stealthy enough to sneak into his study undetected and crazy enough to kill him if the whim should take him.

-- In the Vorkosigan Saga, the Lawful Evil Emperor Ezar turns out to have deliberately launched an invasion of Escobar which was doomed to fail, so that he could kill his son Prince Serg and discredit the violent nationalists at his court.
-The sacrifice of numerous innocents during that invasion made it possible for the throne to pass to Ezar's grandson, Gregor, who is a noble and benevolent Guy Wearing the Kingly Mask.
-And Ezar himself not only confesses to it all on his deathbed, but makes it clear he's looking forward to dying.
-After all he'd gone through by that point, he was ready for a nice long rest.
+- In Shards of Honor, Emperor Ezar turns out to have deliberately launched an invasion which was doomed to fail, so that he could kill his son Prince Serg and discredit the violent nationalists at his court.
+The sacrifice of numerous innocents during that invasion made it possible for the throne to pass to Ezar's grandson, Gregor, who is a noble and benevolent king.
+Ezar himself not only confesses to it all on his deathbed, but makes it clear he's looking forward to dying.
+And hoping there's no afterlife.

 - In Joseph Conrad's novel Under Western Eyes, one character (based on a real person) is a Psycho for Hire who has infiltrated the Bomb-Throwing Anarchists.
 He's a Tsarist agent whose employers basically give him carte blanche to kill his own allies and basically conduct false flag operations to make anarchists look bad.
 After he severely injures the protagonist, a Hero Antagonist Secret Police officer lets the anarchists know of the traitor in their midst, and there's a description of the psycho being cornered by anarchists on a train with an implied Gory Discretion Shot.